Arzberghöhle

 In 2010 a strange thing happened.
 20 years before, around 1990, a cave visitor found a strange rock in the cave and took it home.
 From the scientific and cavers' view, it was an illegal excavation, and the destruction of protected cave content.
 He seems to have understood that at one point, if not at the moment, he took the rock.
 So he never told anyone about this rock, fearing legal repercussions.
 Now after 20 years he collected some bravery and presented his find to Prof. Rabeder from the University of Vienna.
 This is of great importance as the rock turned out to be a 30,000 years old stone tool made of radiolarite or flint.
 It is on one side the first human remain from this cave, and on the other side such old human remains are generally rare in this part of Austria.

 Illegal excavations in caves are a big problem.
 Historically, treasure hunters went into caves to find gold, fertilizer, ancient treasures.
 In the mid-20th century, protection laws were made, more or less unnoticed by the public.
-During the last decades those laws were tightened, but actually the diggers must not fear prosecution.
+Although these laws have been tightened up in recent decades, diggers do not actually have to fear prosecution.
 The only possible measure is the gating of all important caves.